painulygaurav/ml-from-scratch/README.md

 # ml-from-scratch
-Documenting my journey from ServiceNow to ML
+Documenting my journey from to ML